wiseacre7/amberwisedesigns/photos.md

 These are some examples of the work I do at the printing and mailing company I currently work at.

 ### Billing Statement Design
-My current line of work as a Graphic Designer involves creating mail pieces for clients.
-Sometimes, if they are unsure what they would like or only have a general idea, I will create an entirely new statement for them.
+My most recent line of work as a Graphic Designer involved creating mail pieces for clients.
+Sometimes, if they were unsure what they would like or only had a general idea, I would create an entirely new statement for them.
 The below pet license bill was created with just the prompt that they wanted an upgrade and a more modern looking statement.
+All identifying information and logos have been redacted or changed for client confidentiality.

 <img src="assets/img/Anywhere Tr_REDACTED.png" width="500" class="center">